If like me, you love shooting film, whether slide film, negative film or black & white, you may have been looking into getting yourself a film camera.

 Its electromagnetic shutter button needs only an easy touch to operate.
 My only ergonomic complaint is that there’s no on-off switch.
 To stop the meter from operating and thus draining the battery, you have to cap the lens.

-Tiny but nonetheless a full featured rangefinder with aperture priority automatic exposure and a fabulous lens.
+This tiny Olympus point and shoot film camera, but nonetheless a full featured rangefinder with aperture priority automatic exposure and a fabulous lens.
 The lens alone has been a marvel and a real headache for the optical engineers.

-Olympus XA2 has superb sharpness and contrast.
+Olympus XA2 has superb sharpness and contrast and being a small film camera, is compact to carry.

 Smooth operation, near completely silent, and so small I can literally just have it with me to put in my pocket.